elvanov/MOGAMUN/README.md

 "gene" and `Measure`.
 The column "gene" must contain **gene names** and the column `Measure` must be called either "FDR" or "PValue" (depending on which of the two was seleced in `mogamun_init`) and it should contain the results of the statistical test.
-We strongly recommend to have a third columm ("logFC") with the $log_2(fold\_change)$, i.e. the ratio of difference of the expression between the two groups under study (e.g. patients vs control).
+We strongly recommend to have a third column ("logFC") with the $log_2(fold\_change)$, i.e. the ratio of difference of the expression between the two groups under study (e.g. patients vs control).
 There is a sample file in *MOGAMUN/extdata/DE/Sample_DE.csv*.